 b) Smartphones: Pakistani shoppers spend 2.8x more sessions on Google Search than a brand’s website when on a path to purchase a smartphone

-c) Women’s Fashion Wear: Pakistani shoppers spend 2.3x more sessions on Google Search than any e-commerce platform when on a path to purchase a women’s fashion wear product.
+c) Women’s Fashion Wear: Pakistani shoppers spend 2.3x more sessions on Google Search than any e-commerce platform when on a path to purchase a women’s fashion wear product. - Google Search is the more often the first and final touchpoint a Pakistani shopper has along their path to purchase prior to point of sale.

 a) Skin care: